Bmg66/VoiceGPT/README.md

 ## How to Use

 1. Start the chatbot by running your Python script (e.g., "VoiceGPT.py") using Python 3.x.
-2. Say "desired voice" to trigger the chatbot and start recording your question.
+2. Say "desired command that you choose" to trigger the chatbot and start recording your question.
 3. After recording your question, the chatbot will transcribe your voice input to text and generate an AI-generated response.
 4. The response will be converted to speech and played back to you.
 5. You can ask multiple questions by repeating the process.